vadim-kor/FSharp.GenericsRecognisionIssueDemo/Readme.md

-# This project demonstrates the FSharp issues of type recognition when using overridden methods from C# library, which accept lambdas parameters dependent on the generic type.
+# This project demonstrates the FSharp issues of type recognition when using overridden methods from C# library, which accept lambda parameters dependent on the generic type.

 ![image](https://github.com/vadim-kor/FSharp.GenericsRecognisionIssueDemo/assets/720531/2ce7f9ef-bb93-4912-9227-e35df7d88382)